smashmath/smashmath/_projects/2x2ezmatrixexp.md

 And while $$e^{At}\textbf{x}(0)$$ is the solution to $$\textbf{x}'=A\textbf{x}$$, the solution to the equation above is $$A^n\textbf{x}(0)$$

 I may choose to write a post about these in the future...
+EDIT: [I totally did.
+I couldn't wait.](../discretesystems)

 ## Closing Remarks